2.6 Analysis Menu

 Users can quickly use the face label tool by pressing the [F3] key.

-Areas labels also support color and transparency settings, and can be given a name and description.
-Measurement results can be found below the property bar.
+Area labels also support color and transparency settings and can be given a name and description.
+Measurement results are below the property bar.

 Importing and Exporting Annotation Files

-Users can import kml files or dvp files of points, lines and surfaces by selecting [Annotation Layer - More] and clicking [Import Annotation Files].
-Single file import and batch import are supported, and after import, a new folder is created under the annotation information in the left panel.
+Users can import kml or dvp files of points, lines, and surfaces by selecting [Annotation LayerβMore] and clicking [Import Annotation Files].
+Both single file import and batch import are supported.
+After import, a new folder is created under the annotation information in the left panel.

-Similarly, users can export annotation files by selecting [Labeling Information - More] and clicking [Exporting].
-It supports .kml and .dvp format export for points and lines, kml format export for surfaces, and .xml format export for shorelines.
-Users can choose to export the whole annotation, single annotation, or multiple annotations at once, and the default export path is the last output directory.
+Similarly, users can export annotation files by selecting [Labeling InformationβMore] and clicking [Exporting].
+It supports .kml and .dvp export for points and lines, kml format export for surfaces, and .xml export for shorelines.
+Users can choose to export the whole annotation, a kml format export for surfaces, and a .xml export export for shorelines.
+Users can choose to export the entire annotation, single annotation, or multiple annotations at once, and the default export path is the last output directory.

-Users can perform coordinate measurement by clicking any point on the model with the left mouse button.
+Users can perform coordinate measurements by clicking any point on the model with the left mouse button.

 Users can left-click multiple points on the model to draw folded line segments for distance measurement.